deep5050/radio-active/README.md

 ```

+### Bonus Tips

-> **TIP**: when using `rf`: you can force the recording to be in mp3 format by adding an extension to the file name.
+1. when using `rf`: you can force the recording to be in mp3 format by adding an extension to the file name.
 Example "talk-show.mp3".
 If you dont specify any extension it should auto detect.
 Example "new_show"

+2. You don't have to pass the exact option name, a portion of will also work. for example `--sea` for `--search`, `--coun` for `--country`, `--lim` for `--limit`

+3. It's better to leave the `--filetype` as mp3 when you need to record something quickly.
+The autocodec takes a few miliseconds extra to determine the codec.

 ### Changes